fishku-id/.github/profile/README.md

-# Distribution System of Marine Fish Caught by Fishermen for Sale to Consumers Based on a Mobile Apps (Fi$hku)
+# Distribution System of Marine Fish Caught by Fishermen for Sale to Consumers Based on a Mobile Apps (FISHKU)

 Indonesia as an archipelagic country has a large enough potential for fish resources (6,520,100 tons/year), as stated in the Decree of the Minister of Marine Affairs and Fisheries number KEP.45/MEN/2011 concerning the potential of Indonesia's marine resources.